DeveloppeurPascal/one-shot-tools/README.md

 Except if you have issues or questions to share with me, the projects in this repository won't be maintained.

+If you are looking for code examples to learn Delphi or basic manipulations look instead at [this repository of examples of all kinds](https://github.com/DeveloppeurPascal/Delphi-samples).

 This code repository contains projects developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install